zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 > Note C: The library should detect whether it is running in a setuid
 > environment, and refuse to connect if so.
+> (Nice-to-have but not necessary to implement in the first version.)

 When processing elements from a search path, the `arti_rpc_connect()` function has limited tolerance for failures.